 As previously mentioned, other tests exist to differentiate between myeloid and lymphoid lines.
-One way is by the use of monoclonal antibodies to detect surface markers on the cells.
-This is done using flow cytometry techniques which will be described in more detail later.
-As far as initial differentiation, however, Table 4 is useful to differentiate the major cell lines.
+One way is to use monoclonal antibodies to detect surface markers on the cells.
+This is done using flow cytometry techniques, which will be described in more detail later.
+Regarding initial differentiation, however, Table 4 is helpful in differentiating the major cell lines.

 Table 4.
 Differentiation between Myeloid and Lymphoblastic Leukemias Using CD Markers.Cell Lineage | CD Markers |